appbaseio/reactivesearch/content/docs/analytics/Implement.md

 - When a user types something in sequence, for example: `b→bo→boo→book`, we understand the context and instead of creating different search sessions, we count it as a search session with search key stored as `book`.
 - By default, the search context is valid for up to `30s`.
 For example, `b→bo→boo...30 seconds...->book` will be recorded as two different searches with keys as `boo` & `book`.

+## How Do We Record A User Session?

+- A user session starts when an end-user makes a search request from a web or mobile device.
+- A user session is kept active for up to 30 minutes after the last user interaction.
+For example, if a user closes a tab and comes back within 30 minutes - the old session is kept active instead of another session getting created.
+- However, when accounting for the session duration, appbase.io uses the user's last interaction time as the end time.

+Let's take an example scenario:

+=> Bob made the first search request at `10:00`.
+At this point, a new user session got created for Bob which will remain active till `10:30`,

+=> If Bob makes a click, applies a filter or searches again at `10:05`, then the active session time will be extended till `10:35` and the session duration will be recorded as `5 mins` (last interaction time **10:05** - session start time **10:00**).

+- A user session is made unique by the `userId` key which defaults to the IP address of the end user.
+A change in the `userId` of the search request will start a new session.

+## How Is The Bounce Rate Calculated?

+In the context of appbase.io search analytics, a session is marked as `bounced` when a `user` visit the search page (the page which makes at least one search query to appbase.io) and then leaves the session without making any further interactions.

+An interaction is defined as:
+- A new search request with a different search term, for example, a user visited the search page and then searched for `books`,
+- A click is made on `suggestions` or `results`,
+- A new filter (aka facet) has been applied on the search,
+- A page is changed.

+If any one of these interactions happen, then the session is not considered as a bounce session.
+The bounce rate is then defined as the percentage of user sessions that have bounced relative to the total user sessions.

+> Bounce Rate = ( Total `bounced` user sessions / Total user sessions ) * 100

+Bounce rate helps you to understand how engaging your search experience is.
+If you are seeing a higher bounce rate, it's time to tweak your [search relevancy](/docs/search/Mappings/) settings.